Top 10 Pros and Cons of Canvas from Instructure

 4. Occasional Glitches and Bugs

-Like any software, Canvas isn’t immune to technical glitches and bugs that can disrupt the learning process.
+Like any software, Canvas isnโ€™t immune to technical glitches and bugs that can disrupt the learning process.
 These issues can range from minor inconveniences to significant disruptions, affecting the overall user experience.
+Performance degradation during peak usage times, such as at the start of a semester or during finals week, can further compound these challenges.

 • Software Bugs: Users might encounter sporadic technical issues.